Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 file, parse out the path (the portion after the double-slash), and append the path to the --terragrunt-source

-parameter to create the final local path for that module.
+parameter to create the final local path for that unit.

 For example, consider the following terragrunt.hcl